-Also, if you are installing a shower as a replacement to a bathtub, keep in mind that the ideal drain size for a shower is 2" pipe, while most tubs are plumbed with 1 1/2" drains.
-In this case, you will need to make some plumbing adjustments to increase the size of the drain.
-One option is to bring a new 2" line over from the toilet drain line or the main drain line.
-If you can, avoid plumbing a shower with 1 1/2" drain pipe, because unlike a bathtub, which can hold much more water, a shower drain can be susceptible to overflowing if plumbed with 1 1/2" pipe rather than 2".
+Also, if you are installing a shower as a replacement to a bathtub, keep in mind that the ideal drain size for a shower is 2-inch pipe while most tubs are plumbed with 1 1/2-inch drains.
+Unlike a bathtub, which can hold much more water, a shower can be susceptible to overflowing if plumbed with 1 1/2-inch pipe.
+So in this case, you will need to make some plumbing adjustments to increase the size of the drain.
+One option is to bring a new 2-inch line over from the toilet drain line or the main drain line.
+Once you have that sorted out, you can get on to installing your shower pan.

 Prepare the Space

 Clean out the space for the shower pan.
 The walls need to be clear down to the studs.
 And the floor needs to be as clean as possible, so you can level the pan.